Fertility problems: The 7 most common causes

 If you have tried to conceive for more than a year without success, we recommend that you talk to your doctor in order to know the cause.
 When you know the cause, your doctor will be able to suggest a suitable treatment method.
 Experiencing fertility problems can be very stressing for both men and women.
 If you are suffering from infertility, we can recommend you to read our blog post on how to cope with infertility.

 You can prevent some fertility problems by changing your lifestyle, while others need to be addressed at a fertility clinic or with the help of a sperm bank like Cryos.
+If you want to read some tips on how to increase your chances of getting pregnant, then follow the link.

 In general, fertility treatment can be divided into three different methods: medical treatment (ovulation problems), surgical procedures (endometriosis etc.), and assisted conception such as IUI treatment, IVF treatment and ICSI treatment.